GoogleChrome/web.dev/src/site/content/en/learn/forms/identity/index.md

 ### Help users fill in their account details

 You can help users fill in their account details by using the appropriate `autocomplete` attribute.
-Use `autocomplete="email"` for the email field, and `autocomplete="new-password" for a new-password field.
+Use `autocomplete="email"` for the email field, and `autocomplete="new-password"` for a new-password field.

 Learn more about [autofilling input controls](/learn/forms/autofill).

 {% Aside 'warning' %}
 Don't disallow pasting into password fields.
-It's annoying for users, encourages passwords that are memorable and less secure, and makes it harder for password managers to suggest and autofill a secure password
+It's annoying for users, encourages passwords that are memorable and less secure, and makes it harder for password managers to suggest and autofill a secure password.

 Learn more about why you should always
 [allow pasting passwords](https://www.ncsc.gov.uk/blog-post/let-them-paste-passwords).
 {% endAside %}

 You can also help users enter a secure password by offering a reveal-password `<button>`.
-Learn more about the [reveal-password pattern](/learn/forms/javascript).
+Learn more about the [reveal-password pattern](/learn/forms/javascript#ensure-users-can-see-the-password-they-entered).

 ### Ensure your sign-up form is secure